-We are kind of potato people over at Chez Us, but usually it is our everyday version which is dairy free but still creamy goodness.
-Come to think of it, I should share that recipe with you.
-When it comes to a special meal such as Thanksgiving, then I break out this recipe.
-It is insanely creamy, not to mention bursting with flavor.
+We are potato people over at Chez Us, but usually, it is our everyday version but still delicious.
+When I want to dress up the meal then I bring out this fancy version of mashed potatoes.
+It is creamy, not to mention bursting with flavor.
 The recipe starts with roasting garlic, a whole head of garlic, which means these are not “date-night” potatoes.
-Instead of butter I use creamy Crème fraîche, which is one of the reasons these potatoes are insane!
-Finally, a little zip is added by using either prepared or fresh horseradish.
+Instead of butter, I use Crème fraîche, which is one of the reasons these potatoes are insane!
+Then a little zip is added by using either prepared or fresh horseradish.
 Not too much, just enough to had a kick.

-The secret to really awesome mashed potatoes, not the soggy kind that reminds one of child-hood paste is to let the potatoes dry out a bit before mashing.
-That is right!
-After draining the potatoes, let them sit in the colander for 15 minutes to release some of that added moisture.
-The other trick is to use a food mill if you have one.
-The potatoes end up really fluffy.
+The secret to really awesome mashed potatoes, not the soggy kind that reminds one of child-hood paste, is to use russets and to let the potatoes dry out a bit before mashing.
+After draining the potatoes, let them sit in the colander for about 10 minutes to release some of the added moisture.
+The other trick is to use a food mill if you have one, which makes a very fluffy potato.
 Don’t fret if you only have a potato masher go head and use that, just use a light hand and do not over mash.
 You are probably wondering how I decide which one to use.
-It really comes down to how many dishes I have to wash!
-Being honest here.
-Okay, I mash the potatoes and then I use a big wooden spoon to fold in all of the other ingredients.
+It really comes down to how many dishes I have to wash, if I am being honest.
+I mash the potatoes and then I use a wooden spoon to fold in rest of the ingredients.
 If your milk is hot enough, you will only need to gently reheat for a few minutes.
 There you have it, super easy and really special Roasted Garlic Horseradish Mashed Potatoes.

 Preheat the oven to 400.